qmlbook/qmlbook/en/ch02/index.rst

 .. issues:: ch02

-This section is a run through the different types of possible application types someone could write with Qt5.
-It's not limited to the presented selection but it should give the reader a better idea about what could be done with Qt5 in general.
+This section is a run through the different types of possible application types someone could write with Qt 5.
+It's not limited to the presented selection but it should give the reader a better idea about what could be done with Qt 5 in general.

 Console Application
 -------------------

 .. issues:: ch02

 A console application does not provide any graphical user interface and will normally be called as part of a system service or from the command line.
-Qt5 comes with a series of ready made components which help you to create console applications cross platform and very efficient.
+Qt 5 comes with a series of ready made components which help you to create console applications cross platform and very efficient.
 For example networking API or file API.
 Also string handling or since Qt 5.1 efficient command line parser.
 As Qt is a high-level API on top of C++ you get programming speed paired with execution speed.
 Don't think as Qt being *just* as UI toolkit it has so much more to offer.

 .. rubric:: String Handling